0xSero/partisia-docs/docs/smart-contracts/gas/gas-price-table-overview.md

 The source for the fees are the [Partisia Blockchain yellow paper](https://drive.google.com/file/d/1OX7ljrLY4IgEA1O3t3fKNH1qSO60_Qbw/view).

 ### Where is the payment ultimately allocated?
 When network, storage, and WASM execution fees are paid, the gas is distributed among the block producers based on performance.
-When ZK fees are paid, the gas is distributed among the contract's associated ZK nodes on the blockchain.
+When ZK fees are paid, the gas is distributed equally among the contract's associated ZK nodes on the blockchain.